panva/jose/SECURITY.md

 As cryptographic requirements on key and secret sizes evolve over time, following these developments is the user's responsibility.
 The library implements reasonable measures where practical, but in the spirit of interoperability with other implementations, it does not enforce strict key size requirements for all algorithms.
 For example, the library cannot prevent use of short HMAC secret keys because such restrictions are easily sidestepped and would hinder interoperability.

+#### Input Size Limits

+The library does not enforce size limits on any inputs (tokens, keys, payloads, headers, etc.).
+It is the application's responsibility to enforce input size limits appropriate for its context before passing data to the library.
+Without such limits, an attacker could supply arbitrarily large inputs that consume excessive memory or processing time.

 #### Side-Channel Attacks

 This library delegates all cryptographic operations to the underlying Web Cryptography.
 Any resistance to side-channel attacks (timing attacks, cache attacks, etc.) is entirely dependent on the underlying cryptographic implementations and is outside the scope of this library.